cyberixae/learn-typescript/src/chapter1.md

 realtime interaction with the game would be more important than the computed result.

 Where computers require data and programs to be encoded as bits, lambda calculus requires them to be encoded as functions.
+A function is a mathematical creature that takes an input and produces an output based on the given input.
 Some functions represent values while other functions represent operations on those values.
 As is the case with bits, a function in lambda calculus is meaningless until we assign a meaning to it.
 By passing one function to another we *decide* to run that function as a program to process the function we pass to it as input.

-The Church–Turing thesis later pointed out that the Turing Machine is essentially a computer that runs programs written in lambda calculus.
+The turing machine is essentially a computer for running programs written in lambda calculus.
+The Church–Turing thesis explores this connection between the two models.

+The biggest similarity between turing machine and lambda calculus is the abstract property that anything could theoretically mean anything.
+This creates the need to keep track of what we mean by different constructs that we build out of bits or functions.
+This is done by introducing type systems that keep track of such essential meta information.
+Many modern security vulnerabilities are based on situations where we loose track of the type information.
+When this happens, the computer may end up executing an untrusted music file as a trusted computer program.

+The biggest difference between the turing machine and lambda calculus is the turing machines global nature.
+Any part of the program running on a turing machine is able to read or mutate any other part of the machine's global state at any point.
+This provides full control over the machine but makes it hard to reason about the computation requiring analysis of the state of the entire computer.
+Lambda calculus on the other hand doesn't provide much control over the program's execution but makes it easier to reason about the correctness of the program by abstracting away several details of execution.